 CMS Insulin Syringe Coverage Criteria and Medical Necessity Requirements 2026

-The CMS insulin syringe coverage policy is one of the more restrictive NCDs on the books.
-Coverage exists only under §1861(s)(2)(A) of the Social Security Act — the "incident to a physician's professional service" benefit category.
+The CMS insulin syringe coverage policy under NCD 133 is one of the most restrictive in Medicare.
+The rule traces back to §1861(s)(2)(A) of the Social Security Act, which covers medical supplies only when they are furnished incident to a physician's professional services.

 CMS Insulin Syringe Exclusions and Non-Covered Indications